The Raleigh Convergence started in April 2019 with a belief that we’re not just residents of the same place — we’re neighbors.

 When you support the Raleigh Convergence, your money helps pay for:

-- Our overhead costs, which includes media insurance and other business subscriptions.
+- Our overhead costs, which includes pricy media insurance, software and other crucial business-related expenses.

-- Paying our editor/publisher/founder, who is able to create a high quality product by pursuing the effort full-time.
+- Paying the editor/publisher/founder, who is only able to create a high quality product by pursuing this effort full-time.

-- An investment in future growth for community-centric projects from the Raleigh Convergence (more to come).
+- An investment in future growth for community-centric projects from the Raleigh Convergence.

 Raleigh is our home.
 We want to strengthen our collective community by celebrating its people and by thoughtfully discussing areas where we can do better.